CyVerse-learning-materials/learning-materials-home/docs/de/app-integration.md

-# Create Your Own Apps in the Discovery Environment
+# Create Your Own DE Apps

 The CyVerse Discovery Environment (DE) has hundreds of apps available but if you ever discover that you can't find the app you're looking for, you can add your own apps into the DE.